MarissaWood/fitness-friends-api/README.md

 ## Description

 This is the back end  server of the Fitness Friends App we built for General Assembly's WDI group project.
-This was built with Mongo, Express and Node. for details about the front end, please visit (https://github.com/lenelow/fitness-friends)[https://github.com/lenelow/fitness-friends]
+This was built with Mongo, Express and Node. for details about the front end, please visit [https://github.com/lenelow/fitness-friends](https://github.com/lenelow/fitness-friends).

+If you find a bug, crate an issue with very clear insructions on how to recreate the bug.

+If you want to contribute to the code, checkout a new branch and create a pull request into the development branch.

 ## Collections